State Law Guide · Updated January 2026

 Refund Deadline

-Refund within 60 days of request
+Refund within 30 days of cancellation request

 UDAP Protection